Somnid/webrott/part9/walls3.md

 Notes:
 ------

-- For some reason my `doom-image` component got corrupted and was never working in all chapters.Remember when I said had to skip over the padding bytes?
+- For some reason my `doom-image` component got corrupted and was never working in all chapters.
+Remember when I said had to skip over the padding bytes?
 Apparently it never made it to the repo.
 - `allocBlockArray` had a bug reading from the wrong dimension.
 Since the previous blocks were square it didn't matter but I fixed it while making the visual aids for images.
 I also added the ability to preallocate a default value.
 - `ted-asset.js` was added.
 This contains functions for taking ted style assets and converting them into useful intermediate formats.
 - I created `image-utils.js`.
 This currently contains the code to take a index bitmap and convert it to an canvas image.